 - 1. The public shall be excluded from discussion of and action upon the hereinafter specified subject matter. - 2.
 The general nature of the subject matter to be discussed is as follows: - a.
 Any matter falling within the attorney-client privilege - b.
+Contractual Agreements - c.
 Personnel Matters